ulyngs/oxforddown/README.md

 ## Customisations and extensions

--   for some common things you might want to do in your thesis, read through the sample content
+-   for common things you might want to do in your thesis, read through the sample content
--   for example, the ['Customisations and extensions' chapter](https://ulyngs.github.io/oxforddown/customisations-and-extensions.html) (thanks \@bmvandoren!) adds tips on how to include PDF pages from a published typeset article in your thesis, and much more!
+-   the ['Customisations and extensions' chapter](https://ulyngs.github.io/oxforddown/customisations-and-extensions.html) (thanks \@bmvandoren!) has tips on how to include PDF pages from a published typeset article in your thesis, and much more!

 ## Limitations